leehosung/writing_sandbox/README.md

 ## Where we communicate

+### Github Issues board

+The discussions will occure mainly in the [Github issue board](https://github.com/leehosung/writing_sandbox/issues).

 ### Facebook Group

 When an issue needs various opinions from many people, the issue will be shared to the Facebook group. https://www.facebook.com/groups/engfordev/